 A week ago, Oklahoma reported 17 cases of the COVID-19 virus.
 Today, the Oklahoma Department of Health (OSDH) reports 81 cases, mostly in Oklahoma County (29), Cleveland County (16) and Tulsa County (11).
 The state has reported two COVID-19 virus deaths.

-Stitt’s executive order advises Oklahomans to abide by the following:
+Stitt’s executive order advises all other Oklahomans to abide by the following:

-- Stay home and avoid groups of 10 or more people
+- Avoid groups of 10 or more people

 - Avoid eating or drinking at bars, restaurants, and food courts.
 Instead use drive-thru, pickup, or delivery options